 As senior director, Programs, Lizzie Jones manages U.S. Government and private sector-funded agriculture development programs and leads teams delivering high-quality program implementation to achieve maximum impact for beneficiaries and exceed donor expectations.

 Jones brings experience in a broad range of technical areas to CNFA, ranging from food aid programming that targets the poorest of the poor to private sector-driven, high-value agriculture export activities.
-Her field-based experience includes both long- and short-term assignments in Colombia, the Dominican Republic, Egypt, Ethiopia, Honduras, Liberia, Malawi, Mozambique, Timor-Leste, and Ukraine.
-Since joining CNFA in 2015, Jones has overseen CNFA’s $75 million USAID-funded Bureau of Humanitarian Assistance Amalima Loko and $61 million USAID / Food for Peace Amalima programs in Zimbabwe, and the $23 million USAID Food Security and Agribusiness Support Program in Egypt.
-Additionally, she supports contributions to technical program management and new business.
+Her field-based experience includes both long- and short-term assignments in Colombia, the Dominican Republic, Egypt, Ethiopia, Honduras, Liberia, Malawi, Mozambique, Timor-Leste and Ukraine.
+Since joining CNFA in 2015, Jones has overseen CNFA’s $75 million USAID-funded Bureau of Humanitarian Assistance Amalima Loko and $61 million USAID Food for Peace Amalima programs in Zimbabwe and $23 million USAID Food Security and Agribusiness Support Program in Egypt.
+Additionally, she contributes to technical program management and new business development.

-Jones’ technical focus areas and interests include resilience, market systems programming, food security, and input supply.
-She holds a Master of Arts in International Development from George Washington University with a concentration in rural enterprise development.
+Jones’ technical focus areas and interests include resilience, market systems programming, food security and input supply.
+She holds a Master of Arts in International Development from the George Washington University with a concentration in rural enterprise development.